 The blackcurrant is the small, round, dark-color fruit that resembles a berry, except it is smoother and perfectly round.
-In fact, it belongs to the family of berry fruits!
-The blackcurrant is incredibly tasty and healthy too.
 The taste is mild, earthy, and a mix of acidic and sweet at the same time.
-We consume the blackcurrants for the health benefits they offer, like getting enough vitamins, slowing down the process of aging, and keeping our skin elastic and healthy.
-And, we consume them in jams, fresh, in desserts, or smoothies and juices.
+We consume the blackcurrants for the health benefits they offer, like getting enough vitamins, and slowing down the process of aging.
+They are also beneficial in guinea pigs.

-- Prevention from scurvy – the blackcurrants are rich in vitamin C. This is of course great news for the guinea pigs.
-Sadly, they cannot produce this vitamin naturally in their bodies.
-Also, when they receive it, they can’t store it, and instead use it up immediately.
-This means every food packed with vitamin C does wonder for the health of the guinea pig.
-The whole immunity will be better, and this means they won’t get the dangerous scurvy.
-The scurvy disease is a result of vitamin C deficiency in guinea pigs, and it manifests with a rough coat, diarrhea, loss of appetite, weight loss, discharge, internal bleeding, fatigue, or even small wounds that won’t heal.
+The blackcurrants are rich in vitamin C. They’ll have stronger overall immunity, which means they won’t get scurvy.
+The scurvy disease is a result of vitamin C deficiency in guinea pigs.
+It manifests with a rough coat, diarrhea, loss of appetite, weight loss, discharge, internal bleeding, fatigue, or even small wounds that won’t heal.

-- Antioxidant protection – antioxidants are nutrients that are crucial for the health and survival of humans and animals too.
+Blackcurrants have a lot of vitamin A and manganese.
+Both of these are strong antioxidants.
+Antioxidants are nutrients that are crucial for the health and survival of humans and animals.
 They protect the immune system from dangerous free radicals.
-The free radicals are the main cause of all chronic illnesses and various health problems, and they also age the organism fast.
-Blackcurrants have a lot of vitamin A, and manganese too – both of these are strong antioxidants.
+The free radicals are the main cause of all chronic illnesses and various health problems.

-- Healthy blood – the guinea pig will have strong and healthy blood, which will contribute to a healthier organism and better immunity overall.
-With healthy blood, the organism is not at risk from most diseases caused by anemia.
 Blackcurrants have pantothenic acid, copper, and iron which strengthens the blood.
-The pantothenic acid makes new blood cells, the copper creates the red blood cells, and the iron is found in those red blood cells (iron prevents from fatigue and anemia).
+The pantothenic acid makes new blood cells, the copper creates the red blood cells, and the iron is found in those red blood cells, which prevents guinea pigs from fatigue and anemia.

 Nutrition Facts of Blackcurrants